theresalca/Module-2-draft/docs/week2.md

 ## Designing the Experiment

 At the end of the exploratory observations, we can now complete an Experimental Design that will determine how the actual experiment will be performed.
-Think of

 Some questions to answer in your experimental design: